Should Law Subsidize Driving?

 82 Pages Posted: 4 Mar 2019 Last revised: 18 May 2020

 A century ago, captains of industry and their allies in government launched a social experiment in urban America: the abandonment of mass transit in favor of a new personal technology, the private automobile.
 Decades of investment in this shift have created a car-centric landscape with Dickensian consequences.

 In the United States, motor vehicles are now the leading killer of children and the top producer of greenhouse gases.
-They rack up trillions of dollars in direct and indirect costs and claim nearly 100,000 American lives via crashes and pollution, with the most vulnerable—the elderly, the poor, people of color, and people with disabilities—pay the steepest price.
+Each year, they rack up trillions of dollars in direct and indirect costs and claim nearly 100,000 American lives via crashes and pollution, with the most vulnerable paying a disproportionate price.
 The appeal of the car’s convenience and the failure to effectively manage it has created a public health catastrophe.

-Many of the automobile’s social costs originate in the individual preferences of consumers, but an overlooked amount is encouraged—indeed enforced—by law.
-Yes, the U.S. is car-dependent by choice.
+Many of the automobile’s social costs originate in individual preferences, but an overlooked amount is encouraged—indeed enforced—by law.
+Yes, the United States is car-dependent by choice.
 But it is also car-dependent by law.

 The Article urges a reorientation of law away from this system of automobile supremacy in favor of consensus social priorities, such as health, prosperity, and equity.

 Keywords: law and economics, driving, autonomous vehicles, tax law, tort, criminal law, environmental law, moral hazard, insurance, land use, state & local government law, vehicle design

 JEL Classification: K00, K13, K14, K20, K32, K34, K42, R40, R48, R52